 The School of the Physical Sciences is one of the six Schools in the University of Cambridge and is comprised of the following Departments:

-- Department of Applied Mathematics and Theoretical Physics (DAMTP)
+- Applied Mathematics and Theoretical Physics (DAMTP)

 - Institute of Astronomy